CPAP Machine Noise Issues and Noise Reduction Tips

 If your machine has a humidifier, you should keep an eye on it, since it can be making a lot of noise if it doesn’t have enough water in it.

 The level of water in a humidifier will drop over time due to it being used.
+"Why does my CPAP whistle" is often a question that is easily solved by ensuring a proper level of water in the humidifier.

 The purpose of a humidifier is to keep your airway moist and not to let them dry up from the wave of air coming in.